robynverrinder/docs/newcomers-guide.md

 The first documentation any user will read about the project.
 Usually contains short and long descriptions, how to get set up (where/how to install software, IDE configuration, etc), usage examples (code samples and/or pictures and videos of the application).
 An example file is [here](https://github.com/alknemeyer/optoforce/blob/main/README.md)

-There isn't a strict way to do things, but just ask yourself: if I didn't know anything about the codebase and only a little about the project, what documentation would I need to get fully set up?
+There isn't a strict way to do things, so just ask yourself: if I didn't know anything about the codebase and only a little about the project, what documentation would I need to get fully set up?
+You can test this out by giving a friend access to the project and seeing whether they can quickly and easily get set up without asking you further questions

 This file is super important!
 Please don't forget it!
-If you work on a project, don't document it properly, and then leave the university, your project will likely never be touched again.
+If you work on a project, don't document it properly, and then leave the university, your project will likely never be touched again

 #### The `.gitignore` file

 Not everything in a Git repository should be tracked.
-A rule of thumb is: "don't track files and folders which are automatically generated"
+A rule of thumb is: "don't track files and folders which are automatically generated".
+Another rule of thumb is: if you modify one source file and build/run the project, other files that change as part of that process should not be committed

 For example, you generally shouldn't upload:
-- binary generated binary files
+- generated binary files (for example, `.elf` files)
 - debug folders filled with random generated files
 - `__pycache__/` and `.ipynb_checkpoints/` folders (which pop up when using Python and Jupyter Notebooks)
-- log files
+- log files (although important data should be added if the file size isn't too large)

-They basically just introduce noise, making meaningful changes hard to track
+Constantly commiting changes to these files introduces noise, making meaningful changes hard to track

 #### The `LICENSE` file